NatnaelMengistu1/SFCOTW/README.md

-# SFCOTW
-SF

-**Church JSON Generator README**
+Church JSON Generator

-**Overview**
+Overview

-The Church JSON Generator is an Apex solution designed to push new or updated Church__c records to an external API.
-The class performs the following functions:
+This Apex class pushes new or updated Church__c records to an external API by:

-**Querying Records:**
-It retrieves records from the Church__c object that have either:

-Never been pushed (i.e., Last_Pushed_Date__c is NULL), or

-Been updated after their last push (i.e., LastModifiedDate > Last_Pushed_Date__c).

-**JSON Generation:**
-It maps the records to an inner class (ChurchData), serializes the list into a formatted (pretty-printed) JSON string, and optionally stores this JSON file in Salesforce Files (as a ContentVersion record).

-Sending to an External API:
+Querying records that have never been pushed or were updated since their last push.

+Serializing the records into a JSON payload.

+Storing the JSON as a Salesforce File (ContentVersion) for auditing.

-It sends the JSON payload to an external API via an HTTP POST callout.
-The callout leverages a Named Credential for secure authentication, which you configure with the external API endpoint and credentials.
+Sending the JSON payload via an HTTP POST callout using a Named Credential.

-Post-Callout Update:
-On a successful API call (HTTP status 200 or 201), the code updates each processed record's custom field Last_Pushed_Date__c with the current timestamp.
-This prevents unnecessary re-pushing of unchanged records.
+Updating the records' Last_Pushed_Date__c field upon a successful API response.

 Prerequisites
-Before deploying or running the code, ensure the following is set up in your Salesforce environment:

-Custom Field on Church__c Object:
+Custom Field on Church__c:

-Field Name: Last_Pushed_Date__c

-Type: Date/Time
-(This field tracks when a church record was last pushed to the external system.)
+Last_Pushed_Date__c (Date/Time) – used to track the last push timestamp.

 Named Credential:

-Example Name: My_External_API
+Name: My_External_API

-URL: Set to the base URL of your external API (e.g., https://google.com or your actual API endpoint).
+URL: e.g., https://google.com (or your actual API base URL)

-Authentication:

-Identity Type: Named Principal

-Authentication Protocol: e.g., Password Authentication
+Authentication: Use Password Authentication with:

 Username: gmail123

 Password: kitkati1243

-Note: Do not hard code these credentials in your Apex code.
-Use a Named Credential for secure management.

-API Endpoint Adjustments:
+API Endpoint Adjustment:

-Replace 'yourEndpointPath' in the code with the relative path for your API callout.
+Replace yourEndpointPath in the code with your actual API path.

-**Deployment Steps**
+Deployment & Execution
-Create Apex Class:
+Deploy the Apex Class:

-Open the Developer Console in your Salesforce org.

-Create a new Apex class (e.g., ChurchJSONGenerator) and paste the full code (provided below).
+Copy the provided Apex code into a new Apex class (e.g., ChurchJSONGenerator) in the Developer Console.

-Save and compile the class.

-Verify Named Credential:
+Verify the Named Credential:

-Go to Setup → Named Credentials and confirm your Named Credential (My_External_API) is configured as described.

-Custom Field Check:

-Ensure that the Church__c object includes the custom field Last_Pushed_Date__c with the correct Date/Time type.

-**Execution**
-To push new or updated church records to your external API:
+Ensure My_External_API is set up correctly in Setup > Named Credentials.

+Execute the Code:

-Open the Developer Console.
+In the Developer Console’s Execute Anonymous window, run:

-Go to Debug → Open Execute Anonymous Window.

-**Code Details**
+apex
+Copy
+ChurchJSONGenerator.pushNewOrUpdatedChurches();
+Check Results:

+Review the debug logs for HTTP callout responses.

+Verify that the file ChurchData.json appears under the Files tab.

+Code Overview
 Query Filtering:

-The SOQL query filters for records where Last_Pushed_Date__c is NULL or LastModifiedDate > Last_Pushed_Date__c.
-This logic ensures only new or changed records are processed.

-Data Mapping:

-Each queried record is mapped into a ChurchData inner class, which mirrors the field definitions of the Church__c object.
+Retrieves Church__c records where:

+Last_Pushed_Date__c is NULL

+OR LastModifiedDate > Last_Pushed_Date__c

-JSON Serialization:
+Mapping & Serialization:

-The list of mapped records is serialized into a pretty-printed JSON string using JSON.serializePretty().
+Maps records into an inner class (ChurchData) then converts the list into a pretty-printed JSON string.

 File Storage:

-The code creates a ContentVersion record to store the generated JSON as a file in Salesforce Files.
-This provides an audit trail and a backup of the pushed data.
+The JSON payload is stored in Salesforce Files via a ContentVersion record.

 HTTP Callout:

-An HTTP POST request is built using the Named Credential (callout:My_External_API/yourEndpointPath).
-The request sends the JSON string with a Content-Type header of application/json.
+Uses a Named Credential (callout:My_External_API/yourEndpointPath) to securely authenticate and send the JSON.

-Post-Callout Update:
+Record Update:

-After a successful API response (HTTP status code 200 or 201), the code updates the Last_Pushed_Date__c field for each processed record to the current timestamp, ensuring that further pushes only include new or updated records.
+Upon a successful response (HTTP 200 or 201), Last_Pushed_Date__c is updated to the current timestamp.